sintri/CK3-Conflict-Helper/README.md

 Do you know what you're doing?<br>
 If you answered yes to all of the above hopefully this tool can make life easier.<br>
 <b>Also make sure you know what you're doing, if you don't you'll be wasting alot of time and making things worse.<br></b>
 <i>Remember the point is not to merge every file together, it is to resolve object confclits.
-If objects in a file are naturally going to be overwritten, then a comp patch is not needed.
-If the file you want to win has a seperate mod overwriting it by nature of file name ordering, then you'll need to create a comp patch.</i>
+If objects in a file are naturally going to be overwritten, then a comp patch is not needed for those files.
+If the object you want to win has a seperate mod file overwriting it by nature of file name ordering, then you'll need to create a comp patch.</i>
 ## Outputs
     MyCompPatch - Every detected conflicting file will be placed into this folder along with a descriptor.mod, merge into this to handle basic merge conflicts.
     Mod Folders - Contains files that have conflicts with other mods, grouped by mods